opendaylight/docs/docs/release-notes/upgrade-process.rst

 ``org.opendaylight.mdsal.binding.dom.codec.api`` interfaces available in the OSGi service registry.

+This means that if you are using in your java code an import of a class in ``org.opendaylight.mdsal.binding.dom.codec.impl`` , Karaf will not properly work at run-time.
+So if you are still using this API contract for JSON or XML parsing, it is probably a good idea to now use the OSGi ``bindingDOMCodecServices`` as declared in the `blueprint here <https://git.opendaylight.org/gerrit/c/transportpce/+/92403/14/pce/src/main/resources/OSGI-INF/blueprint/pce-blueprint.xml>`__.

 This is a first step towards isolating API contract from implementation details.
-This isolation will be further extended to all enviornments through the use of JPMS in a future major release.
+This isolation will be further extended to all environments through the use of JPMS in a future major release.

+Since this only concerns OSGi, this API contract can still (and even maybe must) be used in Junit tests.
+In that case, some adaptations will be needed and is probably worth switching from ``SchemaContext`` to ``EffectiveModelContext`` at the same time, such as in the `example here <https://git.opendaylight.org/gerrit/c/transportpce/+/92439/12/test-common/src/main/java/org/opendaylight/transportpce/test/DataStoreContextImpl.java>`__.

 WriteOperations.put(..., boolean) and WriteOperations.merge(..., boolean) removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^